Burdock Root: Powerful Support for Lymph System, Skin & Immune System

 Burdock is also bitter, making it a stimulant to digestion.

-Yet most of these traditional Asian and European medicine’s improvements to gut health come from its anti-inflammatory properties, according to one study.
+The gut health comes from its anti-inflammatory properties, according to one study.
 In it, test subjects with colitis—an inflammatory digestive condition— experienced relief with the help of a specific burdock extract.

 But not only that.
 It also helped increase digestive secretions, which improved both intestinal health as well as basic digestive function itself.

 GREAT FOR SKIN

-Benefits for skin health and appearance are probably what burdock has been most associated with throughout history.
+Benefits for skin health and appearance are what burdock has been most associated with throughout history.
 Especially in Traditional Chinese Medicine, burdock is viewed as a “purifier” that can thus clean up skin afflictions as part of its actions.

 Is this just a claim from non-scientific healing practices?
 Apparently not.